Waller County License Hearing Guide

 A hardship license, also known as an occupational license, allows you to drive for essential purposes even while your license is suspended.

-- Eligibility Requirements: To be eligible for an occupational license, you must typically demonstrate that you need to drive for work, school, or essential medical appointments.
+• Eligibility Requirements: To be eligible for an occupational license in Texas, you must demonstrate a need to drive for essential purposes, such as work, school, or medical appointments.
+You must also prove that you have no other means of transportation.

 Getting Your License Back

-After your license suspension period is over, or after the criminal case concludes (if applicable), you will need to take steps to reinstate your driving privileges.
+After your suspension period is over, you will need to take steps to reinstate your driver's license.

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility.
-This indicates to the DPS that you have the required minimum auto insurance coverage.
+• SR-22 Insurance Requirement: You may also be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of time.

-- Classes/Programs That Must Be Completed: Depending on the circumstances of your DUI, you may be required to complete a DUI education program or other court-ordered classes.
+• Classes/Programs That Must Be Completed: Depending on the specifics of your case, you may also be required to complete a DUI education program or other court-ordered requirements before your license can be reinstated.

 Special Programs